google/werm/README.md

 ## ATTACH PAGE

-Open the attach page by going to `http://localhost:8090/attach`, or using the `rarsS T ` or `rarsA T ` macros from within a terminal (see HOW TO READ MACRO SHORTCUTS).
+Open the attach page by going to `http://localhost:8090/attach`, or using the `rarsS T ` or `rarsA T ` macros from within a terminal (see [How to read macro shortcuts](#how-to-read-macro-shortcuts).
 The former shortcut uses a new tab (Separate) while the latter replaces the current tab.

 From the attach page you can create or reconnect to persistent sessions.